FIT Files Structure

 • time_created: FIT timestamp of activity start

-Developer Data ID Message
+Developer Data ID Message

 Purpose: Registers developer and app for custom fields.

-• application_id: Application identifier string
+• application_id: Application identifier byte array (16 bytes, from APP_ID)

 • developer_data_index: 0

-Field Description Messages
+Field Description Messages

 Purpose: Define custom developer fields.